parthenon-hpc-lab/parthenon/docs/particles.md

 ## Variable Packing

 Similarly to grid variables, particle swarms support `ParticleVariable` packing, by the function `Swarm::PackVariables`.

-Note that higher-dimensional (more than one element per particle) ParticleVariables are currently untested with this function; in particular, `FlatIdx` is not guaranteed to work correctly.
+This also supports `FlatIdx` for indexing; see the `particle_leapfrog` example for usage.

 ## Boundary conditions